 I own some vacant land and farm land that I want to lease to groups of hunters and also allow some daily hunting by individual hunters.
-What kind of liability insurance should I purchase to protect me in case someone is hurt while hunting on my land?
+What kind of Hunting Land Owners Liability insurance should I purchase to protect me in case someone is hurt while hunting on my land?
 Isn’t there a law that gives me immunity for this?

 We’re glad you asked, because chances are good the current liability insurance covering your property – whether it’s a homeowners policy or a special farm and ranch-type policy – won’t provide the protection you need.
 This is especially true if the land is owned by or you will be operating the hunting activity with an entity (partnership, trust, corporation, etc.) rather than yourself individually.